matth-dev/regicide/README.md

 Run the following commands to play the game (You'll play as Alice)

-> Since the game is played in the console, it may be hard to understand what's happening.
-I do not intend to make this more visually appealing since it's not the purpose of why I'm doing this project, sorry about that.
+> As of right now, the game runs entirely in the console, making it challenging to track the actions, especially if you're unfamiliar with the game mechanics.
+Given that the main focus is on AI agent training, investing in a polished UI isn't imperative.

 ```bash
 cd regicide